 Qualitative – Successful implementation depends on empowering patients to work towards their recovery, providing post-discharge support and promoting successful multi-disciplinary team working.
 Care processes were negotiated between patients and healthcare professionals.
 ‘Good care’ remains an aspiration, particularly in the post-discharge period.

-Natural experiment – Length of stay has declined substantially, pain and function have improved, revision rates are in decline and complication rates remain stable.
+Natural experiment – LOS has declined substantially, pain and function have improved, revision rates are in decline and complication rates remain stable.
 The introduction of a national ERAS programme maintained improvement but did not alter the rate of change already underway.

-Health economics – Costs are high in the year of the joint replacement and remain higher in the subsequent year relative to the year before surgery.
+Health economics – Costs are high in the year of joint replacement and remain higher in the subsequent year after surgery.
 There is a strong economic incentive to identify ways of reducing revisions and complications following joint replacement.
 Published cost-effectiveness evidence supports enhanced recovery pathways as a whole.

+Limitations

+Short duration of follow-up data prior to ERAS implementation, and missing data, particularly for hospital organisation factors.

 Conclusion

 No evidence was found to show that ERAS had substantially impacted on longer term downward trends in costs and LOS.
-Trends of improving outcomes were seen across all age groups, and in those with and without co-morbidity and had begun prior to the introduction of the formal ERAS role out.
+Trends of improving outcomes were seen across all age groups, in those with and without co-morbidity, and had begun prior to the formal ERAS role out.
 Reductions in LOS have been achieved without adversely impacting on patient outcomes.
 Yet there still remains substantial variation in outcomes between hospital trusts.

 Future work